nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   * Cons: We must ensure that the implementation of each individual command are correct.

 _{more aspects and alternatives to be added}_

+### Sorting

+#### Implementation
+Sorting is facilitated by JavaFX's [`SortedList`](https://docs.oracle.com/javase/8/javafx/api/javafx/collections/transformation/SortedList.html).
+The `SortedList` is overlaid over the `FilteredList`, while the `FilteredList` is overlaid over the `ObservableList`.
+The main window tracks the `SortedList`, so any changes will be propagated to the UI.

+The `SortedList` is updated by setting a `Comparator` that decides how to sort the contents of the list.
+Upon the user executing a `sort` command, the `Comparator` of the `SortedList` is updated with the `setComparator()` method.

+For the client list, it is only sorted with a `Comparator` that compares the names of the clients.

+For the project list, it can be sorted either by deadline or name.
+When the user executes a `sort` command, they can input which option they wish to sort by, which is parsed by `SortProjectCommandParser`.

 ### \[Proposed\] Data archiving